OpenAfterHours/.github/profile/README.md

     Every formula in the open, every assumption auditable, every result reproducible from the same lockfile.
-  - **Lowest possible overhead.** Compliance work doesn't generate revenue — every hour spent on it is a tax on the bank/it's cusomers.
+  - **Lowest possible overhead.** Compliance work doesn't generate revenue — every hour spent on it is a tax on the bank and it's cusomers.
 Polars and uv keep that tax small.
 Millions of exposures in seconds, not hours.
   - **Built after hours.** Maintained by engineers in the spare hours that don't belong to a quarterly cycle — which is, it turns out, exactly